 Studio projects presented at Grace Art Camp, Peace Camp, Spring Camp, individual classes, or workshops, must be pre-approved by the Grace Institute Director for artistic originality, relevance, and cultural content at least two weeks before anticipated presentation.
 Examples of GAC Art Studios: Animation Arts, Books Arts, Ceramics & Sculpture, Collage, Drawing & Illustration, Fiber/Textile Arts, Glass, Music & Dance, Paper Arts, Printmaking, Theatre, T-shirt Design, and more depending on what individual artists may bring of their own skills and areas of expertise.

 Each camp morning, a professional storyteller tells a piece of the week’s story to campers at Morning Assembly where the ritual of singing songs and listening to the story begins its flow through the activities to take place throughout the week.
 Storytellers may have other artistic areas of interest as well and sometimes participate in studios during the week as a Studio Artist.

 GUEST ARTISTS & ARTISTS-IN-RESIDENCE

 These roles are ever changing depending on the camp’s cultural theme for the summer and their availability.
 Guest Artist are usually integrated into the camp on a regular weekly basis to perform or sharing a presentation for the entire camp.

-Some Guest Artists and Artists-in-Residence are integrated into the entire week session through out the summer as a guest for an entire day in a specific studio or even a week.
-These positions are sponsored in most part through various community grants.
+Some Guest Artists and Artists-in-Residence are integrated into the entire week session through out the summer or for an entire day in a specific studio or even a week.
+These positions are sponsored in most part through community grants and fundraising.

 For more information about working at Grace Art Camp as an artist, please contact the Director, Ashley Smith at email@example.com